research-patelkashyap/Bloch-WGAN/README.md

 Bloch-WGAN is a hybrid quantum–classical GAN for learning unknown pure and mixed quantum states.
 It sidesteps the two main bottlenecks of existing Quantum WGANs (QWGAN) — semidefinite programming (SDP) and matrix-exponential regularisation — by working entirely in the generalized Bloch vector space.

-**Key idea:** embed any *n*-qubit state into $ \mathbb{R}^D $ via Pauli expectation values, then apply the classical Wasserstein-1 objective with a linear critic.
+**Key idea:** embed any *n*-qubit state into $\mathbb{R}^D$ via Pauli expectation values, then apply the classical Wasserstein-1 objective with a linear critic.
 The quantum generator is a parameterized quantum circuit (PQC); the discriminator is a single weight vector with a norm-clipping Lipschitz constraint.

 ---